The $1,847 Monthly Survivor Benefit Most Widows Leave on the Table by Filing at the Wrong Age

 A 60-year-old widow sits at her kitchen table with a Social Security statement and a calendar.
 Her husband passed away a few months ago at age 67.
 He had been collecting $2,840 a month in benefits since claiming early at 65.
 She has heard the phrase “full retirement age” (FRA) so many times that she assumes she has to wait until 67 to receive a penny from his record.
 That single assumption can ultimately cost a widow six figures over her lifetime.

 One recent post on a popular retirement forum captured the confusion almost word for word: a newly widowed woman in her early 60s wrote that her local field office told her she “couldn’t touch” her husband’s benefit until she reached her own FRA.
 That is incorrect.
 And she is far from alone.
-A Social Security Administration (SSA) review found that roughly 5,367 widows and widowers missed out on an estimated $114 million in benefits because no one explained how survivor claiming actually works, an average of more than $21,000 per person.
+A Social Security Administration (SSA) Office of the Inspector General audit published in March 2026 found that roughly 5,367 widows and widowers missed out on an estimated $113.8 million in benefits because no one properly explained how survivor claiming works, an average loss of more than $21,000 per person.

 The rule that changes everything: survivor benefits and your own benefit are separate

 The math in this widow’s case is striking.
-Her husband’s primary insurance amount (PIA), the figure his survivor benefit is calculated from, was about $2,584 a month at his own FRA.
-Filing for the survivor benefit at age 60 lowers that amount by about 28%, leaving roughly $1,847 a month, or about $22,000 a year.
-Waiting until her own full retirement age of 67 would push the survivor amount up to 100% of his PIA, but she would walk away from seven years of checks to get there.
+Her husband’s primary insurance amount (PIA), the figure the survivor benefit is calculated from, was about $2,584 a month at his own FRA.
+Filing for the survivor benefit at age 60 lowers that amount by 28.5%, leaving roughly $1,847 a month, or about $22,000 a year.
+Waiting until her survivor FRA to file would push the amount up to 100% of his PIA, but she would forfeit seven years of checks to get there.
+It is also worth noting that survivor benefits do not earn delayed retirement credits past survivor FRA, so there is no financial advantage to waiting beyond that age on the survivor side.

 Meanwhile, her own work-record benefit keeps growing untouched.
 At her FRA it projects to about $1,920 a month.
 If she waits to age 70, delayed retirement credits push it to roughly $2,534 a month.
-So a workable plan looks like this: take the survivor benefit now, let her own benefit grow, then switch at 70.
+A workable plan takes shape: claim the survivor benefit now, let her own benefit grow, then switch at 70.

-Back-of-the-napkin math makes the case.
-Ten years of survivor checks at $1,847 a month is about $221,000 of income she would simply forfeit by waiting.
-After 70, she shifts to her own benefit and that larger check stays with her for life.
+The back-of-the-napkin math is hard to ignore.
+Ten years of survivor checks at $1,847 a month adds up to about $221,000 of income she would simply forgo by waiting.
+After 70, she shifts to her own larger benefit, and that higher check stays with her for life.

 How this fits with the rest of her finances

 Two interactions matter most.
 First, the earnings test.
-If she is still working before her FRA, Social Security withholds a portion of her benefit for earnings above the annual limit.
-Withheld survivor checks are not lost forever, but they do change the monthly cash flow, so a part-time job above that threshold can blunt the strategy.
+If she is still working before her FRA, Social Security withholds a portion of her benefit for earnings above the annual limit, which stands at $24,480 in 2026.
+Withheld survivor checks are not lost permanently, but they do reduce near-term cash flow, so a part-time job above that threshold can blunt the strategy.

 Second, drawdown sequencing.
-Starting $22,000 a year of survivor income at age 60 means less pressure to pull from an IRA in her early 60s, which preserves tax-deferred growth and leaves more room for Roth conversions in lower-income years before required minimum distributions (RMDs) begin at age 73.
+Starting $22,000 a year of survivor income at age 60 means less pressure to pull from an IRA in her early 60s.
+That preserves tax-deferred growth and opens room for Roth conversions in lower-income years before required minimum distributions (RMDs) begin at age 73.

 What to think through before you sign anything